 You'll want to make good use of the Skoolkit documentation for installation and usage instructions, which can be found on skoolkit.ca.

-Although it is possible to start decompiling directly from a tape image (
+Although it's possible to start decompiling directly form a tape image (

-After loading the Cyclone tape image into FUSE you will be presented with the games’ main menu.
+After loading the tape image into FUSE you will be presented with the games' main menu.

 At this point you should export a Z80 snapshot file as